No matter what your budget is, saving money is always a good thing.

 I also buy the Trader Joes pesto, which is made with kale and spinach, penne noodles with pesto is my toddler’s favorite meal.
 I also magic bullet vegetables and put them into their scrambled eggs in the morning.

-Pursue extra money Today
+Pursue money saving Today

 Why waste money when you don’t have to?
 Having extra money can mean going on a vacation or being able to afford piano lessons for your kids.
 It can also allow you to get out of debt or save up for big expenses later on, like college.